newrelic/nri-kafka/README.md

 # New Relic Infrastructure Integration for Kafka

-New Relic Infrastructure Integration for Kafka captures critical performance metrics and inventory reported by Kafka clusters.
+The New Relic Infrastructure Integration for Kafka captures critical performance metrics and inventory reported by Kafka clusters.
 Data on Brokers, Topics, Java Producers, and Java Consumers is collected.

 Inventory data is obtained mainly from Zookeeper nodes and metrics are collected through JMX.